 Charles Granger (’08) is a graduate student in optics at the University of Rochester.
 In 2013 he earned an M.S. in physics at San Diego State University, concentrating on electro-optics.

-Tim Graves (’01) is a business analyst with Pacific Pulmonary Services in Novato.
+Tim Graves (’01) is manager of special projects at Telecare Corp. in Alameda.
+He was formerly a business analyst with Pacific Pulmonary Services in Novato.
 For ten years he was an educational developer and information technology consultant on the NASA Education and Public Outreach team at Sonoma State University.

 David Gray (’05) is the Equipment Division Manager at Deposition Sciences Inc. in Santa Rosa.